 Also, in early December 2021, the CDC stated that vaccinated 16 and 17 year-olds (thus those who received the Pfizer two-dose vaccine series) should receive a booster shot 6 months after their second dose.

 Read our FAQ below for more details and answers to common questions.

 Frequently Asked Questions (FAQs)

-JDRF celebrates the authorization of the Pfizer-BioNTech and Moderna COVID-19 vaccines by the U.S. Food and Drug Administration, which we hope will be the first two of many available in the weeks to come to address this deadly pandemic.
+JDRF celebrates the authorization of the Pfizer-BioNTech, Moderna, and Janssen (J&J) COVID-19 vaccines by the U.S. Food and Drug Administration.
 We appreciate the many research scientists, clinical trial participants, industry partners, and government officials who are making this progress possible.

 How do I get a vaccine?

 The distribution of vaccines is being organized on a state-by-state basis following guidelines established by the Centers for Disease Control and Prevention (CDC).
-The initial number of doses will remain limited until additional doses are manufactured.
 Please refer to your state department of health to learn more.
 Also, reference ‘VaccineFinder’ a website that helps you find clinics, pharmacies, and other locations that offer COVID-19 vaccines in the United States.
 The website is operated by Boston Children’s Hospital and supported by the Centers for Disease Control and Prevention and the United States Digital Service.